PixarAnimationStudios/ruby-jss/README.md

 The method `JSS.api` retruns the currently active connection to the API (an instance of a {JSS::APIConnection}, q.v.).

-When the JSS Module is first loaded, that connection isn't connected.
-To remedy that, use JSS.api.connect, passing it values for the connection.
+When the JSS Module is first loaded, that connection object isn't connected to anything.
+To remedy that, use `JSS.api.connect`, passing it values for the connection.
 In this example, those values are stored in the local variables jss_user, jss_user_pw, and jss_server_hostname, and others are left as default.

 ```ruby
 JSS.api.connect user: jss_user, pw: jss_user_pw, server: jss_server_hostname
 ```

-Make sure the user has privileges in the JSS to do things with desired Objects.
+Make sure the user has privileges in the JSS to do things with desired objects.
 Note that these might be more than you think, since some objects refer to other objects, like Sites and Categories.

 If the server name given ends with 'jamfcloud.com' the port number will default to 443 via SSL.
 Otherwise, it defaults to 8443 with SSL (the default port for locally-hosted servers).
 In other situations, you can specify it with the `port:` and `use_ssl:` parameters.